sydpas/loghorz_rvgs_test/README.md

-# rvgs_2025_loghorz_test
+# RVGS: Log Data using Well.

-for the python well display project to practice putting logs using welly
+A test project for the python well display project to practice putting logs using welly.